Abecid/abecid.github.io/docs/_posts/2022-09-06-gazeestimationnormalization.md

         success, image = cap.read()
         results = process_image(image, face_mesh)
 ```
-This is a pretty straightforward processs where the front camera of the computer starts recording video and captures on image, which is then processed with MediaPipe's FaceMesh.
+This is a pretty straightforward process where the front camera of the computer starts recording video and captures on image, which is then processed with MediaPipe's FaceMesh.
-The result is a hashmap, which has a preperty *multi_face_landmarks* with size (n) where n is the number of faces.
+The result is a hashmap, which has a property *multi_face_landmarks* with size (n) where n is the number of faces.
-Each face in *multi_face_landmarks* has property *landmark* that stores thel landmarks size (n, 2) where n is the number of landmarks.
+Each face in *multi_face_landmarks* has property *landmark* that stores the landmarks size (n, 2) where n is the number of landmarks.
 2. Landmarks are converted to 2D pixel coordinates
 ```python
 def face_detect(image_shape, multi_face_landmark):